Source code for filelock._async_read_write

 [docs] async def close(self) -> None: """ Release the lock (if held) and close the underlying SQLite connection.
 After calling this method, the lock instance is no longer usable. """ await self._run(self._lock.close) if self._owns_executor: self._executor.shutdown(wait=False)

-def __del__(self) -> None: # Safety net: if close() was never called, still shut down the executor we created so its worker thread does # not outlive the lock.
-A caller-supplied executor is left untouched. shutdown(wait=False) never blocks. if getattr(self, "_owns_executor", False): self._executor.shutdown(wait=False)
+async def _run(self, func: Callable[..., object], *args: object, **kwargs: object) -> object: loop = self._loop or asyncio.get_running_loop() return await loop.run_in_executor(self._executor, functools.partial(func, *args, **kwargs)) def __del__(self) -> None: # Safety net when close() was never called: shut down the executor we own so its worker thread does not # outlive the lock. shutdown(wait=False) never blocks. if getattr(self, "_owns_executor", False): self._executor.shutdown(wait=False)

 __all__ = [ "AsyncAcquireReadWriteReturnProxy", "AsyncReadWriteLock", ]